The 7" Kodak Aero Ektar Lens and The Speed Graphic.

 Bjarte Bjørkum- Author and Photographer.

 Speed Graphic equipped with Kodak Aero lens.
-Harbor view.
+Harbour view.

 Hard to believe that this is a real photo of a real harbor.